shaas239/arc_internship_case/README.md

 Please send us:

-A csv with data compiled from all 4 data sources Please send us your code so that we can execute and evaluate your code in one of the following ways: python, jupyter notebook, BigQuery(SQL), or sqlite3(if using SQL within python/jupyter) or R. Please make sure any packages used are defined, and open source so that we can replicate your code.
+--A csv with data compiled from all 4 data sources

+--Please send us your code so that we can execute and evaluate your code in one of the following ways: python, jupyter notebook, BigQuery(SQL), or sqlite3(if using SQL within python/jupyter) or R.

+--Please make sure any packages used are defined, and open source so that we can replicate your code.
 Make sure to include a recommendation to the client in your file/notebook

 Good to know: